 When a bit more mindfulness is added to that simple in-and-out, deep breathing has been shown to lower blood pressure, reduce stress, and lessen anxiety.
 In fact, one study found a short period of deep breathing can reduce systolic blood pressure by 3.4 to 3.9 mmHg within minutes—which means your breath can be a powerful calm-down tool.
 But not just any breathing will do.
 Those inhales and exhales need to be deep, slow, and even.

-To help you get your breath in rhythm, Fitbit is introducing a new on-device guided breathing experience called Relax.
-Exclusively available on the all-new Fitbit Charge 2, Relax helps you find moments of calm with a personalized guided breathing session based on your heart rate.
+To help you get your breath in rhythm, Fitbit introduced a new on-device guided breathing experience called Relax.
+Exclusively available on Fitbit Charge 3, Versa Series, and Inspire HR, Relax helps you find moments of calm with a personalized guided breathing session based on your heart rate.

 Each session is powered by PurePulse and personalized by using your real-time heart rate to measure your heart rate variability (beat-to-beat changes in your heart rate), and determine a comfortable breathing rate for you.